Youreka-Customer-Success/CSS/README.md

 }
 ```

-The following snippet allows you to hide the Add button after the first Linked Section record is added.
+#### Prevent Users from Inserting more than one New Record
 Replace "woli" with the section name.

 ```css
 div[data-section-name="woli"] div:nth-of-type(2) button:nth-child(2){